michaelcox3/IAI-Slide-Driver/README.md

 ## Description

 The IAI Slide Driver aims to provide an intuitive and simple interface that controls PCON or SCON slides distributed by IAI America.\
-Implements basic control functions such as absolute move, incremental move, jogging and inching.\
+- Implements basic control functions such as absolute move, incremental move, jogging and inching.\
-Provides the user access to safety parameters such as amp limits in either direction.\
+- Provides the user access to safety parameters such as amp limits in either direction.\
-Displays status information such as position, speed, and motor draw.\
+- Displays status information such as position, speed, and motor draw.\
-Handles errors thrown by the slide and is designed to halt when an error is detected.\
+- Handles errors thrown by the slide and is designed to halt when an error is detected.\
-Automatically populates the COM Port drop down menu with any COM ports detected by windows.\
+- Automatically populates the COM Port drop down menu with any COM ports detected by windows.\
+- Preset section where user can create a preset of the current position and return to the position through the preset.\

 The project introduced me to incremental encoders.
 I learned that in order to perform an absolute move, the slide must be homed first.
 Additionally, the project tested my ability to convert between hexadecimal and decimal formats and working with registers.